 All onboard announcements are in English and via the PA (public address) system.
 Announcements include wildlife sightings, disembarkation instructions, itinerary information, weather updates.
 The cruise company's Expedition Leader and staff provide regular updates and info on zodiac landings, as well as a lecture series (with media presentations) and documentary films.
 In the evening, the daily program for the next day (lectures, dining hours, scheduled activities) is distributed to all passenger cabins.

 The bar lounge is bartender-served.
 Wine and champagne (by the glass) are offered in the dining room and at the bar.
 The ship's Hotel Manager supervises all passenger services (including the onboard accounts), supervises the waiting staff (international) and the crew (Russians).

 The vessel has Zodiac craft for wildlife viewing, shoreside cruising and landings.
 Like all polar cruise ships, MS Molchanov has an ice-strengthened hull designed for safe navigation in ice-packed waterways.
 This boat doesn't have Jacuzzi (hot tub), swimming pool, elevator, helipad (helicopter deck).
 Vessel details include:

 - DWT Deadweight tonnage: 2113 tons

 - Displacement tonnage: 10000 tons

-- Range: 3560 km (2210 ml)
+- Operational Range: 3560 km (2210 mi)

-Note: In case of poor AIS coverage, tracking the vessel's current location will be impossible.
-You can see the CruiseMapper's list of all icebreakers and ice-breaking research ships in the "itinerary" section of our Icebreakers hub.
+Note: In the case of poor AIS coverage, tracking the vessel's current location will be impossible.
+You can see CruiseMapper's list of all icebreakers and ice-breaking research ships in the "itinerary" section of our Icebreakers hub.
 All states and their fleets are listed there.